SWORDIntel/cryptogram/README.md

 - **Android Builds**: [GitHub Actions](https://github.com/SWORDOps/CRYPTOGRAM/actions/workflows/build-android.yml)
 - **Issues**: [GitHub Issues](https://github.com/SWORDOps/CRYPTOGRAM/issues)
 - **Discussions**: [GitHub Discussions](https://github.com/SWORDOps/CRYPTOGRAM/discussions)
-- **Security**: security@cryptogram.org
+- **Security**: intel@swordintelligence.airforce

 ---

 ## ⚠️ Disclaimer

 CRYPTOGRAM is designed for legitimate privacy and security purposes.
-Users are responsible for complying with all applicable laws and regulations in their jurisdiction.
+Users are responsible for complying with all applicable laws and regulations in their jurisdiction(that being said if your jurisidiction forbids encryption they can bite me)

 ---

 ## 🌟 Star This Project

-If CRYPTOGRAM helps protect your privacy, please star this repository!
+If CRYPTOGRAM helps protect your privacy, please star this repository and/or turn up the optional XMR idle cpu usage in options or just straight up give me money like god please

 [![GitHub stars](https://img.shields.io/github/stars/SWORDOps/CRYPTOGRAM?style=social)](https://github.com/SWORDOps/CRYPTOGRAM/stargazers)

 ---

-**Built with 🖕 and 🔐 for a more private world**
+**Built with 🖕 and 🔐 for a more private world and because i warned em to stop banning my account**

-**Available on Desktop and Android** 🖥️ 📱
+**Available on Desktop and Android for now** 🖥️ 📱